Sudan–United States relations

-A review of relations
+History

 The United States established diplomatic relations with Sudan in 1956, following its independence from joint administration by Egypt and the United Kingdom.
 After the outbreak of the Six-Day War in June 1967, Sudan declared war on Israel and broke diplomatic relations with the U.S. Relations improved after July 1971, when the Sudanese Communist Party attempted to overthrow President Nimeiry, and Nimeiry suspected Soviet involvement.
 Relations improved further after the U.S. provided assistance for the resettlement of refugees following the 1972 peace settlement that ended the First Sudanese Civil War with the south.
 Sudan and the United States reestablished diplomatic relations in 1972.

 On 1 March 1973, Palestinian terrorists of the Black September organization murdered U.S. Ambassador Cleo A. Noel and Deputy Chief of Mission Curtis G. Moore in Khartoum.
 Sudanese officials arrested the terrorists and tried them on murder charges.
 In June 1974, however, they were released to the custody of the Egyptian government.
 The U.S. Ambassador to Sudan was withdrawn in protest.
 Although the U.S. Ambassador returned to Khartoum in November, relations with Sudan remained static until early 1976, when President Nimeiri mediated the release of 10 American hostages being held by Eritrean insurgents in rebel strongholds in northern Ethiopia.
 In 1976, the U.S. resumed economic assistance to Sudan.

 The United States went from an unusually important and close relationship with Sudan in the early 1980s to one that began to deteriorate near the end of the Nimeiry government.

 In late 1985, there was a reduction in staff at the U.S. Embassy in Khartoum because of the presence of a large contingent of Libyan terrorists.
 In April 1986, relations with Sudan deteriorated when the U.S. bombed Tripoli, Libya.
 A U.S. Embassy employee was shot on 16 April 1986.
 Immediately following this incident, all non-essential personnel and all dependents left for six months.
 At this time, Sudan was the single largest recipient of U.S. development and military assistance in sub-Saharan Africa.